Is this new emergency room policy bad medicine?

 It hurts when you take a deep breath.
 Is it a heart attack?
 A blood clot in the lung?
 An infection?

-Emergency room doctors are questioning letters than have gone out to some Anthem Blue Cross/Blue Shield members in three states that threaten a crackdown on reimbursements.
+Emergency room doctors are questioning letters that have gone out to some Anthem Blue Cross/Blue Shield members in three states that threaten a crackdown on reimbursements.

 “Save the ER for emergencies — or cover the cost,” reads a letter sent last month to Blue Cross and Blue Shield of Georgia members.